foxio/dotfiles/README.md

 ### SSH Keys and Setting up GIT

 Run the following commands to create an ssh key and add that key to your clipboard for pasting into github.
+NO PASSWORD ON SSH KEY!
 *Don't forget to change your email*

 ```